On this page

 How will the Standards be enforced?

-On 1 July 2022, the new Standards commence, and the old Standards will no longer apply.
+The new Child Safe Standards have now started and the old Standards no longer apply.
 For some organisations, it may take time and effort to get things right and they may not have fully completed implementation by 1 July 2022.

 We will initially focus on informing and educating organisations about their obligations under the new Standards.
 From January 2023, the Commission will expect organisations to have more comprehensively implemented the new Standards.